vpandey-om/Fertility_screen/README.md

 | Gene2 | 30/60 | 10/31 |
 | Gene3|  20.5/60| 5.5/31 |

+Throughout the screens, we assessed biological variance by transmitting each pool at least twice from different infected mice.
+We further monitored sampling errors by subsampling each transmission experiment in two batches of mosquitoes and by amplifying and counting barcodes twice from each DNA sample.
+Data from all types of replicates were entered into the final analysis and used to determine independently for each sex the confidence with which a mutant’s transmission rate was determined.

 ## Usage
 ### Convert Fastq to count matrix
 To convert paired forward and reverse reads from BARseq experiments into a count matrix, we employ the following command.